-- Submit Stock Status Form The LP must complete the Stock Status Form to indicate which products and quantities are available for purchase.
-The form must be completed in full and emailed to the designated Merchandising Planner.

-- 2. Receive PO When AGLC is ready to place an order for product from the LP, AGLC will send the LP a PO.
+- 1. Submit Stock Status Report The LP must complete the Stock Status Report to indicate which products and quantities are available for purchase.
+The form must be completed in full and emailed to the designated Merchandising Planner. - 2.
+Receive PO When AGLC is ready to place an order for product from the LP, AGLC will send the LP a PO.
 The PO will describe the products being purchased, the order quantity, the order date, an approximate delivery date, the PO close date and any other relevant details.
 POs must be delivered in full within 30 business days.
-AGLC will only place orders for registered products.

-- 3. Prepare order After the PO is received, the LP should prepare the order to align with the requested delivery timeframe.
-Include TempTales for any product that requires temperature monitoring.
+AGLC will only place orders for registered products. - 3.
+Prepare order After the PO is received, the LP should prepare the order to align with the requested delivery timeframe.
+Include data loggers for any product that requires temperature monitoring.
 LPs have 30 business days to fulfill and deliver an order to AGLC but are requested to attempt to meet the approximate requested delivery date, even if it is sooner than 30 business days.
-Orders may be fulfilled in multiple shipments.

-- 4. Create Advance Shipping Notice (ASN)

-Before shipping the order to AGLC, the

-LP must create an ASN.
-The ASN alerts

-AGLC's warehouse to the details of the

-inbound shipment.
-The ASN is created

-using the ASN Portal.
-See Section 4.4.2

-Advance Shipping Notice for additional

-details.
+Orders may be fulfilled in multiple shipments. - 4.
+Create Advance Shipping Notice (ASN) Before shipping the order to AGLC, the LP must create an ASN.
+The ASN alerts AGLC's warehouse to the details of the inbound shipment.
+The ASN is created using the ASN Portal.
+See Section 4.4.2 Advance Shipping Notice for additional details.

 - 5. Book a delivery appointment In order for AGLC to receive an order from an LP, a receiving time slot must be booked.
-To book a time slot, the LP (or in many cases the LP's carrier) must complete an Appointment Request Form (ARF).
-See Section 4.4.3 Appointment Booking for details about this form and the process of submitting if - 6.
+To book a time slot, the LP (or in many cases the LPs carrier) must complete an Appointment Request Form (ARF).
+See Section 4.4.3 Appointment Booking for details about this form and the process of submitting it. - 6.
 Confirmation of booked appointment After the ARF is submitted, the LP must wait for confirmation of their scheduled booking appointment before making the delivery.
 Typically, there are at least two business days between the appointment date and the appointment request. - 7.
 Arrive at AGLC warehouse When the scheduled appointment date and time arrives, the carrier must deliver the goods within 15 minutes of their appointment.
 AGLC will accommodate late or early shipments with notice if they do not compromise other scheduled deliveries.
 Unauthorized late or early deliveries are subject to penalties.
 Late or early appointments will be reviewed by AGLC's warehouse to determine if the loads can be accepted.
 Early appointments may have to wait until the scheduled appointment time.
-Late appointments may be refused and re-booked to a different day. - 8.
-Deliver the products AGLC will unload the products from the delivery vehicle at the warehouse.
-AGLC can inspect up to ten per cent of the cases of each SKU for accuracy.
-Should any discrepancies be found, a secondary inspection will be conducted on the remaining 90 per cent.
+Late appointments may be refused and re-booked for a different day. - 8.
+Deliver the products AGLC will unload product at the warehouse only if they are accessible by appropriate equipment.
+All received product will be subject to inspection upon arrival.
+If any non-compliance is identified during inspection, the LP will be responsible for all associated costs requiring bringing the product into compliance. - 9.
+Sign the BOL Once delivery has been made, a member of the warehouse team and the delivery driver must both sign the BOL to confirm delivery has been completed.
+Any apparent damage to the goods should be acknowledged by both the driver and the warehouse team and noted on the BOL before it's signed.
+The driver must stay at the warehouse facility until the shipment has been verified if they are not included in the pallet drop program.